GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml.md

     - *Federation*: Choose this option if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
 Fedeartion's TR must be created first for it to appear in this list.
 Learn more about working with a federation [below](#federation-configuration).

 !!!
 Note
-    If you plan on using the Generate method, please note the following:
+    If the Generate method is being used:

     - The URL is the hostname of the SP.
-    - You must provide a **non password protected** public certificate, which is a Base64 encoded ASCII file, and contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
+    - Pprovide a **non password protected** public certificate, which is a Base64 encoded ASCII file, and contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
-    - After creating the Trust Relationship, download the generated configuration files from the `Download Shibboleth2 configuration files` link and place these configuration files inside your SP configuration.
+    - After creating the Trust Relationship, download the generated configuration files from the `Download Shibboleth2 configuration files` link and place these configuration files inside the SP configuration.

 - **Released**: The SPs required attributes must be added to this panel.
 The required attributes can be selected from the menu on the left with the heading “Release Additional Attributes”.

-- **Entity Type**: You have two options to choose for entity type.
+- **Entity Type**: There are two options to choose for entity type.
     - *Single SP*:
     - *Federation/Aggregate*